-1. I am a physician, internist, and epidemiologist with over a decade of experience in providing, improving, and leading health services for incarcerated people.
+- 1. I am a physician, internist, and epidemiologist with over a decade of experience in providing, improving, and leading health services for incarcerated people.
 My clinical training includes residency training in internal medicine at Albert Einstein/Montefiore Medical Center (2007) and a fellowship in public health research at the New York University School of Medicine (2009).
 My experience in correctional health includes two years visiting immigration detention centers and conducting analyses of physical and mental health policies and procedures for persons detained by the U.S. Department of Homeland Security.
-This work included and resulted in collaboration with U.S. Immigration and Customs Enforcement ("ICE") on numerous individual cases of medical release, the formulation of health-related policies, as well as testimony before U.S. Congress regarding mortality inside ICE detention facilities.

-2. After my fellowship training, I became the Deputy Medical Director of the Correctional Health Services of New York City.
-This position included both direct care to persons held in NYC's 12 jails, as well as oversight of medical policies for their care.
-This role included oversight of chronic care, sick call, specialty referral and emergency care.
+This work included and resulted in collaboration with U.S. Immigration and Customs Enforcement ("ICE") on numerous individual cases of medical release, the formulation of health-related policies, as well as testimony before U.S. Congress regarding mortality inside ICE detention facilities. - 2.
+After my fellowship training, I became the Deputy Medical Director of the Correctional Health Services of New York City.
+This position included both direct care to people held in NYC's 12 jails, as well as oversight of medical policies for their care.
+This role included oversight of chronic care, sick call, specialty referral, and emergency care.
 I subsequently was promoted to the positions of Medical Director, Assistant Commissioner, and Chief Medical Officer.
-In the latter two roles, I was responsible for all aspects of health services including physical and mental health, addiction, quality improvement, re-entry and morbidity and mortality reviews as well as all training and oversight of physicians, nursing and pharmacy staff.
+In the latter two roles, I was responsible for all aspects of health services including physical and mental health; addiction; quality improvement; re-entry, morbidity, and mortality reviews; and all training and oversight of physicians, nursing, and pharmacy staff.
 In these roles, I was also responsible for evaluating and making recommendations on the health implications of numerous security policies and practices including use of force and restraints.
-During this time, I managed multiple communicable disease outbreaks including
+During this time, I managed multiple communicable disease outbreaks including H1N1 in 2009, which impacted almost 1/3 of housing areas inside the adolescent jail, multiple seasonal influenza outbreaks, a recurrent legionella infection, and several other smaller outbreaks.